nikkipruitt182/Argument-Parser/README.md

 ![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/Argument%20Code%20Coverage.png "Argument Method by Method Code Coverage")

-At the end of the project, all of the tests we had written were passing.
-Below is an overview of all the test classes, as well as an overview of the tests from the ArgumentTest class, which tested the basic functions of an argument.
+At the end of the project, all of the tests were passing.
+Below is an overview of all the test classes.
+I included an overview of the tests from the ArgumentTest class, which tests the basic functions of a positional argument.

 ![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/UnitTestResults.png "Overall Unit Test Results")

 ![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/ArgumentClassUnitTestResults.png "Argument Class Test Results")

-The following code snippet shows a unit test that is designed to add 3 arguments to the list of arguments, then try to parse a simulation of a command line input.
-If the parse is successful, then the values passed in will be assigned to the arguments specified at the beginning of the test.
+The following code snippet shows a unit test designed to add 3 arguments to the list of arguments, then try to parse a simulation of a command line input.
+If the parse is successful, then the values passed in will be assigned to the specified arguments declared in the beginning of the test.

 ![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/Parse%20Argument%20Test.png "Parse Argument Test")

 ### Acceptance Tests

-We created 8 acceptance tests to ensure that our program performed the correct function.
+We created 8 acceptance tests to ensure that our program performed to the project specifications.

 ![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/Acceptance%20Test%20Overview.png "Acceptance Test Overview")